Bally’s Shares Plans For Retail, Casino Outside Future Las Vegas A’s Stadium

 Financing for the Athletics’ stadium is also progressing.

-With both the ballpark and Bally’s entertainment complex advancing, the Strip is poised for another wave of transformation—one that blends sports, luxury and leisure into a new centerpiece destination.
+With both the ballpark and Bally’s entertainment complex advancing, the Strip is poised for another wave of transformation, one that will blend sports, luxury, and leisure into a new centerpiece destination.

 Facebook Icon Twitter Icon Linkedin Icon Email Icon Copy Link Icon